juliema/aTRAM/README.md

 * Spades: http://bioinf.spbau.ru/spades

 ### Library Preparation
 Use atram_preprocessor.py for this.
 You can either list the forward and reverse read files, or glob them with wildcards as below.
+Under the hood, aTRAM 2 is building a SQLite3 database for rapid read retrieval.
 Note that aTRAM 2 is not backwards compatible with aTRAM 1 libraries; it is also best to rebuild any libraries after major updates.

 ``` python path_to_aTRAM/atram_preprocessor.py -c NUMBER_OF_THREADS -b path_to_atram_library/LIBRARY_PREFIX READ_NAME*.fastq ```